-The Undersecretary for Sustainability shall be responsible for establishing a working relationship with University Sustainability, the Patriot Green Fund Committee, and student organizations that
+The Undersecretary for Sustainability shall be responsible for establishing a working relationship with University Sustainability, the Patriot Green Fund Committee, and student organizations that pertain to sustainability-related initiatives.
+The Undersecretary is also tasked with managing the Maintain Mason program alongside the Chair of University Services.

-§ 309 Undersecretary of University Services for Facilities
+§ 308 Undersecretary of University Services for Facilities